codeaudit/SayKitSDK/Tour/03-command-recognition.md

 The app listens for a user command via the same mechanism it uses for listening to all user speech: as part of a `SAYVoiceRequest` session.
 Specifically, it uses a `SAYVerbalCommandRequest`.

 Just like every other voice request, a `SAYVerbalCommandRequest` has a *responding* stage.
-And just like any other voice request, the response can include a follow-up request, giving the app the ability to have a turn-taking dialogue with the user.
-This means, the app can jump straight into a conversation with the user directly in response to a command.
-To pull this off, simply return the desired response from your recognizer instance's action method or block.
+And just like any other voice request, the response can include a follow-up request, which causes the app to ask the user a new question.
+This means the app can jump straight into a conversation with the user directly in response to a command.
+To pull this off, simply return the followup request from your recognizer instance's action method/block.

 We'll illustrate by continuing with the previous example.
 Let's say your user has two friends named "Pikachu" in her address book: Toby Pikachu and Susan Pikachu.
 If the user says "I choose you, Pikachu!", the app needs to know if she means Toby or Susan.

 Let's find out which one by asking her directly.
-Responses to the rescue!
+Followup responses to the rescue!

 ````swift
 // Swift, using a closure-style callback